wp-insider/simple-membership/simple-membership/readme.txt

 - Added sanitization for the sort inputs in the member transactions table.
 - Added more sorting option in the transactions table.
 - Fixed an issue with the auto delete pending account settings.
+- Changed admin heading structure from h2 to h1.

 = 3.2.0 =
 - Added Catalan language translation file.
 The translation was submitted by Josep Ramon.